 Independent certification is generally required for a notary to be eligible to deliver a remote online notarization.
 The certification helps ensure remote signings run smoothly and that all information is securely captured in compliance with guidelines and laws put forth by regulatory institutions.
 Learn more about the process to become an online notary as well as additional state-level requirements that may differ state-to-state.

-Steps to become certified as a remote notary
+Steps to becoming certified as a remote notary

 Remote notary certification measures vary by state.
 In addition, some underwriters and lenders may have additional requirements that a notary must meet.
 To adequately prepare for certification in your state, start with the following:

 - Check to see if your state allows for RON or RIN.
 As of the publication of this article, 26 states have passed permanent RON legislation, one state has enacted permanent remote notarization legislation (akin to RIN), and 20 states have temporarily authorized remote notarizations in light of COVID-19.
 Each of these states has specific guidelines for remote notary certification.
 A few common requirements include:

 - Meet state’s requirements and training to become a traditional notary.

 - Complete remote-specific training and testing required by the state.
 Some states do not require additional remote notarization training.